aman-sardana/kepler-exoplanet-classifier/README.md

 whether a Kepler Object of Interest (KOI) is a real exoplanet or a false positive, using NASA's Kepler Exoplanet Search Results dataset.

-Built as a final project for DS 100 at the University of San Francisco.
+Built as a final project for BSDS 100 at the University of San Francisco.

 ---